 List of content you will read in this article:

 Honestly, putting a server together is not more difficult than a regular desktop.
 It is basically like putting together very pricey Legos.
-The really tricky part is the configuration, however, it is something that you should do on your own, depending on your needs.
-Today, we will go into the best server hardware available in the year 2022.
+The really tricky part is the configuration.
+However, it is something that you should do on your own, depending on your needs.
+So, the first step to building a server is to determine your needs.

 The brain and heart of your server is the CPU.
 While most high-performance servers are set up with two of them, if you don’t need a complete powerhouse, one will suffice.
-This is definitely one of the most important components of the server as it will perform all the calculations.
+This is one of the server's most important components, as it will perform all the calculations.